elijahmanor/elijahmanor.github.com/_posts/2018-01-31-cra-getting-started.md

 ## Conclusion

-<div class="g-ytsubscribe" data-channelid="UCSUkyvHHdLuFKkHyYxCmmcw" data-layout="default" data-count="default"></div>
 I hope you found something helpful from this post.
 The above video is the first in a series about `create-react-app`, so stay tuned.
-You may also want to subscribe to the [Manorisms YouTube Channel](https://www.youtube.com/manorisms) to make sure you are notified when new material is posted.

 > This is the first post in a series about `create-react-app`.
 The next post in the series is [Debugging a Create React App with VS Code](/cra-debug-vscode).